This Buffalo Chicken Egg White Omelet sounds so naughty but with less than 200 calories, there is nothing to feel guilty about!

 - 1 T chopped green onions

-Place omelet pan over medium-low heat.
-Spritz with a mist of olive oil, or if no mister available, use 1 tsp olive oil.
+- Place omelet pan over medium-low heat.
+Spritz with a mist of olive oil, or if no mister available, use 1 teaspoon olive oil.

-If desired, top omelet with 1 tsp buffalo sauce and/or additional blue cheese crumbles and green onions.
+- If desired, top omelet with 1 teaspoon buffalo sauce and/or additional blue cheese crumbles and green onions.

 You might find these items helpful when preparing Buffalo Chicken Egg White Omelet